truongthuankiet1990gmailcom/Electronic-Export/README.md

 This project focuses on analyzing global export and import data for the years 2013-2015.
 The dashboard breaks down the primary value of goods by product category (cmdCode) and country (partnerDesc), enabling an in-depth understanding of trade flow dynamics.

-Key points include:
+## Key points include:

-Total value of exports vs. imports
+- **Total value of exports vs. imports**

-Performance by product category (cmdCode)
+- **Performance by product category (cmdCode)**

-Top performing partner countries (e.g., China, USA, South Korea)
+- **Top performing partner countries (e.g., China, USA, South Korea)**

-Yearly trends and comparisons across 2013-2015
+- **Yearly trends and comparisons across 2013-2025**

 The data will help stakeholders better understand shifts in product demand, identify high-value trade relationships, and explore opportunities for improvement in trade strategy.

+<a id='section_2'></a>

-Key Metrics & Insights
+# Key Metrics & Insights

-Total Value:
+## Total Value:

-Export: $572.44bn
+- `Export`: $572.44bn

-Import: $185.93bn
+- `Import`: $185.93bn

-The total value of primary imports is approximately $185.93 billion, with exports significantly surpassing imports.
+- The total value of primary imports is approximately $185.93 billion, with exports significantly surpassing imports.

-Top Products:
+## Top Products:

-The major product category is cmdCode 8517 (telecommunication sets, smartphones, and related products), accounting for 93.21% of the total value.
+- The major product category is cmdCode 8517 (telecommunication sets, smartphones, and related products), accounting for 93.21% of the total value.

-Top Partners:
+## Top Partners:

-China leads as the top partner country with a total value of $102.27bn.
+- China leads as the top partner country with a total value of $102.27bn.

-Other key partners include the USA, Rep. of Korea, and United Arab Emirates.
+- Other key partners include the USA, Rep. of Korea, and United Arab Emirates.

-Yearly Trends:
+## Yearly Trends:

-There is a clear upward trend in cmdCode 8517 across 2013-2015, particularly driven by telecommunications equipment.
+- There is a clear upward trend in cmdCode 8517 (Telephone sets) across 2013-2025, particularly driven by telecommunications equipment.

-Export performance consistently exceeds import performance in this period.
+- Export performance consistently exceeds import performance in this period.

 Dashboard Breakdown
 Key Sections: